maxinenzegwu/CookShare/README.md

 *  MS1:
  - Finish all recyclerviews
- - Allow scrolling of at least 50 posts
+ - Allow pull to refresh for posts
  - Add functionality for liking/saving posts

 *  MS2: